 aims to implement a SIP client for Android and uses the PJSIP stacks

 the SIP, RTP, and media support.
-To enable ZRTP for CSipSimple I added a
+To enable ZRTP for CSipSimple I

 C-wrapper to the GNU ZRTP C++ implementation and we implemented a PJSIP